Who are we ?

 Chairman of the Board of Directors Inades-Formation Burundi

-Mrs. WANDOU Marthe
+Mme WANDOU Marthe

-Chairman of the Board of Directors Inades-Formation Cameroon
+Chairman of the Board Inades-Formation Cameroun

 Mr. MBOKOTHE Gabriel